ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 * If the toggle is _enabled_: A table opens on the same card and allows the merchant to set an individual price for each variation.

 Both options don't have an impact on the functionality of the other cards, but enhance or reduce the functionality of the Pricing card only.

+### Switch between different modes

+The third use case for toggle switches in our software is the activation/deactivation of different modes.

+**Example: Enable delete mode**

+On the Manage variations modal, the merchant can switch between two different modes:

+* If the toggle is _disabled_ (default): The modal is in the Edit mode and allows the merchant to make changes to existing variation values.
+* If the toggle is _enabled_: The pen icons on the value bubbles change to x icons allowing the merchant to delete values.
+Also, a confirmation message pops up informing the merchant about the consequences of deleting a variation value.

 ## Structure